etno712/aht/README.md

 Driver in MicroPython for AHT2x: humidity and temperature sensors.
 The driver covers 100% of the sensor's functionality:
+* Get busy status or calibrated status.
-* measurement of relative humidity and temperature.
+* Measurement of relative humidity and temperature.
-* automatic calibration.
+* Automatic calibration.
-* reset function.
+* Reset function.
-* control function (with CRC8 Dallas/Maxim).
+* Control function (with CRC8 Dallas/Maxim).

 Compatible models:
 * AHT20